PAMM is a way for investors to put money to work by allocating a proportion of their account funds to other traders.

 PAMM Trader Selection – How To Choose

-If you’re planning on using LiteForex’s PAMM system as an investor, your biggest challenge is choosing which traders to invest in.
-Keep in mind the golden rule that past performance is not a reliable guide to future returns.
+If you’re planning on using a PAMM system as an investor, your biggest challenge is choosing which traders to invest in.
+Keep in mind the rule that past performance is not a reliable guide to future returns.

-However don’t ignore this information completely.
-A trader’s track record and trading strategy is clearly something you need to weigh-up when considering risk and deciding where to allocate your funds.
+That said, it is wise not to ignore this information completely.
+A trader’s track record and trading strategy is clearly something that needs to be weighed-up when considering risk and deciding where to allocate funds.

-LiteForex’s system allows you to invest in any number of traders.
+Most PAMM systems allows you to invest in any number of traders.
 So you can spread your risk over different strategies and managers.
 A word of warning though about diversification.
-As I’ve talked in last month’s article on forexop – diversification of copy traders is not as simple as it first seems.
+Diversification of copy traders is not as simple as it first seems.

 A few things to pay careful attention to are: